Procurement Guidelines and Requirements

 - The District may reject all bids and re-bid, for any reason as it deems necessary.

 The following are the minimum insurance requirements currently being specified by the District on all publicly-bid District projects.
-District and District’s Board of Trustees shall be named Additional Insureds.
+The Santa Clarita Community College District, College of the Canyons Foundation, District’s Board of Trustees, its officers, agents and employees shall be named Additional Insureds.

 |Commercial General Liability insurance, per occurrence including bodily injury, broad form property damage and blanket contractual liability, written on an "occurrence" form

 |Worker's Compensation as required by statutory insurance requirements of the State of California

 |Automobile Liabilitly covering all owned, non-owned and hired vehicles with comgined single limit for bodily injury and/or property damage of not less than $1,000,000

 The Santa Clarita Community College District hopes that the above criteria will assist potential bidders in their determination to bid our projects.
 If you have any questions regarding any information contained in this article, you may e-mail the Contract, Procurement & Risk Management Services Department.